2515 Ninth Street, Berkeley, CA 94710

 Since 2007, all of our schools serve Universal Breakfast and have a Fresh Buffet Style Service approach to lunch.
 Universal Breakfast means all of our schools are serving free breakfast for all students.

 A year-long calendar has been posted to our website so you know what we are serving every day.
 The calendar lists the elementary and middle and high school’s breakfast and lunch menus for the entire year.
-Additionally, each month of the calendar includes recipes that are being taught in the cooking classes and served in the cafeterias as well.
+Additionally, each month of the calendar includes recipes.
 We hope you will try cooking these at home with your family.
 The links above link to the calendars.

 The changes we are making are part of a district-wide effort called the School Lunch Initiative (SLI).
 SLI has two primary goals: to serve more nutritious and delicious, freshly-prepared meals using locally-grown food to all of our students and to educate children in kitchen, garden and academic classrooms about their food choices and the impact those choices have on their health, the community and the environment.